-Four-Year Graduation Rate for Students

-Expected to Graduate in 2024 =

-Number of students in the 2023-24

-Anticipated Year of Graduation (AYG) cohor

-Anticipated Year of Graduation (AYG) cohort receiving a regular diploma DIVIDED BY 2023-2024 AYG Cohort Size.
+Four-Year Graduation Rate for Students Expected to Graduate in 2024 = Number of students in the 2023-24 Anticipated Year of Graduation (AYG) cohort receiving a regular diploma DIVIDED BY 2023-2024 AYG Cohort Size.

-Four-Year Completion Rate for Students Expected to Graduate in 2024 =

-Number of students in 2023-24 AYG cohort receiving a regular diploma + those completing with a non-diploma certificate or High School Equivalency Diploma DIVIDED BY 2023-2024 AYG Cohort Size.
+Four-Year Completion Rate for Students Expected to Graduate in 2024 = Number of students in 2023-24 AYG cohort receiving a regular diploma + those completing with a non-diploma certificate or High School Equivalency Diploma DIVIDED BY 2023-2024 AYG Cohort Size.